 The façade of K&J printers on the High Street was a familiar landmark to local people, with its large imposing red-brick exterior.

-John Arthur Kenrick was the son of Archibald Kenrick, who started the iron foundry Kenrick and Sons, was a Director of Lloyds Bank and (in 1978) the Chairman of the local Liberal Association.
+John Arthur Kenrick was the son of Archibald Kenrick, who started the iron foundry Kenrick and Sons, was a Director of Lloyds Bank and the Chairman of the local Liberal Association.
 Frederick Jefferson was a soliticitor’s clerk and also an ardent Liberal.
 They changed the name from Free Press Company to Kenrick & Jefferson in 1885.

 The façade of K&J printers on the High Street was a familiar landmark to local people, with its large imposing red-brick exterior, which did little to reflect the work undertaken daily within its walls.